mahynski/chemometric-carpentry/presentations/introduction.md

 Given the following sequence: [1, 2, 3, 4]

-Q1: What is the median?
+:question: Q1: What is the median?

-Q2: What is the 75th percentile?
+:question: Q2: What is the 75th percentile?

 ---